georgevernie/aCloneTest3/README.md

 # aCloneTest3

-This is an example list
+This is an example list:

-    *Item 1.
+* Item 1.
-    *Item 2.
+* Item 2.
-    *Item 3.
+* Item 3.